|Millstone park (20 June 2022 - 16 Aug 2022)|

 The museum is a memory of a dramatic day at the end of the war in Norway.
 A major allied…

-AUSEVIKA ROCK CARVINGS Ausevika is one of the most extensive rock-carving sites in…
+Visit one of the most extensive rock-carving sites in Norway, with figures dating back…

 The Nausta river runs out into the Førdefjorden by Naustdal.
 One of the country's best…